numberscope/frontscope/CONTRIBUTING.md

 ## Create a fork

+Creating a fork of a repository is like creating your own personal copy of that repository.
+It's basically the same thing as cloning the repository, but it creates a GitHub repository associated with your account that mirrors the original, at least until you start making changes to your fork.
+It also adds some neat functionality that makes it easier to sync your fork with the original and submit pull requests.

 Note: This is a GitHub operation, not a Git operation.

-1. Go to the page of the repository you want to clone.
-For instance, if you want to clone the numberscope/frontscope repository, go to https://github.com/numberscope/frontscope.
+1. Go to the page of the repository you want to fork.
+For instance, if you want to fork the numberscope/frontscope repository, go to https://github.com/numberscope/frontscope.
 2. In the upper right corner of the page (as of this writing) there should be a button that says "Fork".
 Click that button.